chrisn/peaksjs-angular-example/README.md

 npm start
 ```

-This should open your web browser to view the demo at
+You can then open your web browser to view the demo at
 http://localhost:4200.

 # Copyright